canonical/checkbox/docs/explanation/release_process/validation_pipeline_execution.rst

 The job is defined in the |hwcert-jenkins-jobs|_ repository.

 This job is also responsible for checking if all of the necessary snaps were published (for other series and architectures).
-Once confirmed, the "Canary Test Plan" is defined in `Canary test plan <https://github.com/canonical/checkbox/blob/main/providers/base/units/canary/test-plan.pxu>`_.
+Once confirmed, the "Canary Test Plan" is executed.
+It is defined in the |hwcert-jenkins-jobs|_ repository as too.

 .. mermaid::